EOSArgentina/evolutiondex/Commands.md

     cleos push action evolutiondex remliquidity '["YOUR_ACCOUNT", "1.0000 EOSPESO", {"contract":"pesoevotoken", "quantity":"0.1000 PESO"},{"contract":"eosio.token", "quantity":"1.0000 EOS"}]' -p YOUR_ACCOUNT

-Exchange your tokens: - The negative number is the amount you want of an specific token, and the positve number is the maximum you are willing to pay -
+Exchange your tokens: - The negative input is the amount you want to obtain from the exchange while the positive one is what you are willing to pay.
+The order of the input tokens must match the order at initialization.
+The first amount will be exact, and the second will be taken as a maximum allowed by the user. -

     cleos push action evolutiondex exchange '["YOUR_ACCOUNT", "4,EOSPESO", {"contract":"pesoevotoken", "quantity":"-0.1000 PESO"},{"contract":"eosio.token", "quantity":"1.0000 EOS"}]' -p YOUR_ACCOUNT